ropensci/spatsoc/README.md

 ## TODO
 * check that all functions have proper is null DT and colnames present / it didn't break anything
+* check for [] for DT and fix so outputs what we want

 ## Vignettes
 * highlight build blocks